gamedevware/charon/docs/web/cli_access_to_web_project.rst

-CLI Access to charon.live
+﻿CLI Access to charon.live
 =========================

 The web version of Charon provides a :doc:`REST API <rest>` and :doc:`CLI <../advanced/command_line>` for accessing and modifying game data remotely.
 To authenticate CLI commands against a web project, users need to generate an ``API Key`` in the *API Keys* section of their *User Profile*.

-With an API Key, Charon integrates into any existing workflow — exporting data into a local repository, importing designer edits back to the server, generating source code, or running validation in CI.
+With an API Key, Charon integrates into any existing workflow - exporting data into a local repository, importing designer edits back to the server, generating source code, or running validation in CI.

 .. contents:: On this page